Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 Can I file a lawsuit against persons or entities that caused my injury even if I am collecting workers’ compensation benefits?

 Absolutely.
-If a third-party is at fault, you may bring a “third-party” lawsuit against them even though you are receiving workers’ compensation benefits.
-Compensation benefits generally do not include many significant damages such as pain, suffering, emotional distress or disfigurement.
-Because of this, a third-party claim is essential for you to collect the compensation that you deserve and that fully covers your damages.
+If a third party is at fault, you may bring a “third-party” lawsuit against them even though you are receiving workers’ compensation benefits.
+Compensation benefits generally do not include many significant damages, such as pain, suffering, emotional distress, or disfigurement.
+Because of this, a third-party claim is essential for you to collect the compensation you deserve and that fully covers your damages.

 Credit Card Icon